 This content was created in partnership with Hotels.com.

 When most people think of national parks, they probably think of the Grand Canyon, and for good reason.
 It’s the grandest canyon in the country and millions of people come to see it every year.
-Most people want to hike it, but there are tons of other awesome things to do in the Grand Canyon for non-hikers alike.
+While hiking in the Grand Canyon is amazing, most people don’t, but there are tons of other awesome things to do in the Grand Canyon for non-hikers alike.
 And don’t forget to book your Grand Canyon hotel before you go!

 If you do decide to travel right now, please do so safely and at your own risk.
 Wear a mask, wash and sanitizer regularly, check any government regulations before going, and book accommodations with flexible cancellation policies, just in case.

 If you want to be close to any sights or activities in the park (like overlooks for sunrise or sunset), you’ll want to stay at one of the awesome hotels in the Grand Canyon.
 And it’s just cool to be able to stay right in the park, just a short walk from the fabulous canyon rim.
 The Yavapai Lodge (great for furry friends), Bright Angel Lodge (great for a modern, cozy cabin experience, more budget friendly, but has no AC), and Maswik Lodge (perfect for families) are all in the park, but there are plenty of other options nearby in Kayenta, Williams, and Flagstaff.
 If you do want to stay in the park, make sure to book in advance so you definitely get a room!

 This is probably THE Grand Canyon activity that most people want to do other than hike.
 If you’re not afraid of horses (or horse type critters) then this is a must-do for you.
 If you do want to do a mule ride, make sure you book it early because they fill up fast!
 You can book up to 15 months in advance for the South Rim.
 This is a cool way to see the park by feet that aren’t your own.